It’s very common to copy a local file into the container when build docker image. In general, we use COPY

 command.
 But it creates a new layer and increase the final image size.
 If this is a temporal file and we don’t want users waste their storage space, how can we remove it?
 Here are some approaches.

-Download the File Dynamically Link to heading
+Download the File Dynamically #

 If the file can be download from URL or you can create a local HTTP server to share the file, you can download the file, use it and delete it in one RUN